microchipTechnical Architecture

 Market Makers (Order Settlers)

-Market Makers provide liquidity to Bolt Outposts for swap orders.
+• Providing liquidity to Bolt Outposts

 Trade & Liquidity Flow

-Swap Execution
+Swap Execution Flow

 Liquidity Lifecycle